 Then, you move right into the core content, which is the meat of the presentation.
 It can take upwards of 80% of the total presentation time.

 During this part, you walk the viewer through whatever process you’re trying to teach.

-The most effective webinars are highly transparent, which is why I share a lot of personal company information with my viewers.
+The most effective webinars are highly transparent, which is why we share a lot of company information with viewers.

 But with a strategy, viewers need real numbers and experiment results to prove to them why each part of the strategy is included.

 Once you’ve spilled the beans and given everything you have to give, you need to look at some overall results that can be achieved if they put your lessons into action.

 Finally, you can take a minute to make them an offer.
 It’s typically an exclusive offer that they can’t find on your website.

 The more the offer is tied to the topic, the better your conversion rate will be.